jfb-h/synthetic-tourism/documents/papers/main.typ

 The synthetic control method aims to answer the question of whether a discrete intervention (here, the building of the Elbphilharmonie) had a causal effect on some quantity of interest (here, overnight stays), i.e., whether there was an increase (or decrease) in the quantity of interest which would not have occurred without the intervention.
 In pursuit of this goal, the method follows a comparative case study design which contrasts the unit for which the intervention occurred (Hamburg) with a set of comparable units where the intervention didn't occur (other cities).
 More specifically, the synthetic control method proceeds by constructing a weighted average of contrast cases representing a 'synthetic' version of the intervention unit, which can be used to assess counterfactual scenarios.
-Weights are determined in a way as to maximize the pre-intervention similarity of the synthetic and the real unit in terms of the quantity of interest, based on a set of predictors.
+Weights are determined in a way as to maximize the pre-intervention similarity of the synthetic and the real unit in terms of the quantity of interest.
+Similarity is determined based on a set of predictors, which themselves have associated importance weights also subject to optimization.
 Given sufficient pre-intervention similarity (taken to indicate that the behaviour of the quantity of interest is well-approximated by the weighted average of the control units), post-intervention deviations between the synthetic and the real case are then interpreted as a consequence of the intervention.

 An important assumption is the absence of other idiosyncratic shocks that could lead to a deviation of the treated unit in terms of the outcome of interest.
 While there was a considerable shock to tourism throughout the observation period in the form of the COVID-19 pandemic, this was not idiosyncratic: The pandemic lead to almost universal travel restrictions which in turn led to an almost universal and dramatic decline in visitor numbers (as can be seen in @figure-descriptive).
 Nevertheless, the pandemic led to considerable variability, which can make the identification of a clear signal more difficult.
 Accordingly, it is important to check the robustness of the causal interpretation of a treated-control divergence, which can be achieved thorugh two different kinds of placebo tests: